mwiens91/RedBullDataFetch/README.md

 Because of compression in the Youtube video, and also due to imperfections in Tesseract OCR, some data points become corrupted and are not included in the output csv.
 A consequence of this is that the time intervals between points will not in general be uniform.

 The error rate is about 35% (yikes!).
 Since the video has ~17,000 frames, this means that you can expect about 11,000 data points as an upper limit.
+Some of these data points will be misread if Tesseract OCR mistakes one digit for another, so make sure to give the output csv a once-over before using the data.

 Run this on the command line with